Rnbsov/github30/README.md

 🔗 Stay tuned for updates!

-## 🎉 Good luck to all participants! 🚀
+### 🎉 Good luck to all participants! 🚀

+## ✨ Acknowledgements!

+First of all I want to say thanks to [Arman Zhalgasbayev](https://github.com/silvermete0r) who invited me to participate in this challange!